rzaldana/blender-project/README.md

 We'll see how it goes :)

 Next steps:
+- Render current metaballs structure
+- Figure out how metaballs objects work (is there a mesh associated to the object?
+A mesh substitute?)
-- Create a row of meta-balls that connect (all same size and then different size)
+- Create a row of meta-balls that connect (all same size and then different size) (DONE. result: metaballs.py)
 - Make a cube with bmesh
 - Complete this tutorial: https://www.youtube.com/watch?v=mljWBuj0Gho&list=RDCMUCzghqpGuEmk4YdVewxA79GA&index=2 (DONE - result: createMeshFromScratch.py)